Advice for Hibiscus Contestants

 - Contestants will be expected to appear at most of the evening and day functions.
 As some of the programme at the venues have a definite commencement time, it is absolutely necessary that contestants are punctual at all times.

 - “Miss Fiji Hibiscus” contestants only will be accommodated at a hotel arranged by the Organising Committee.
-Kings, Ladies, Teens and Princess will be provided with one day room for refreshing.
+Teens and Princess will be provided with one day room for refreshing.

-- The Hibiscus Festival would not be such if it is held anywhere else and for the 2013 festival, Albert Park will once again be the venue.
-Entertainment, public judgings, private judgings will take place here.
+- The Hibiscus Festival would not be such if it is held anywhere else and for the 2018 festival, at the Vodafone Arena.